 My reading quizzes are purely comprehension questions.
 They do not ask about symbolism, figurative language, point of view, or structure.
 I am not assessing their Language Arts knowledge from previous years (or even the current year).
-If a student can miss a question because they do not remember what hyperbole is, it is not really a reading quiz.
+If a student can miss a question because they do not remember what hyperbole is, it is not a reading quiz.

-You want to set students up for success.
+Set students up for success.

 My students are rarely at a loss for opinions or insights.
 They love to give their points of view.
 When the majority of the class has actually read, it is amazing how engaged they can become over even the most banal questions.
 Even when their are no participation points in play, they are intrinsically motivated to express their ideas.

-Related post: A Raisin in the Sun Unit Plan
+RELATED POST: A Raisin in the Sun Unit Plan